 Remember to hate debt.

-He said the absolute best mortgage is the 100 percent down plan, but if borrowing is necessary, he teaches to get a 15-year fixed-rate loan with payments which do not exceed more than 25 percent of your take-home pay.
+He said the absolute best mortgage is the 100 percent down plan, but if borrowing is necessary, he teaches to get a 15-year fixed-rate loan with payments that do not exceed more than 25 percent of your take-home pay.

 He also reminded students to make sure they have a fully funded emergency fund (Baby Step 3).

 Ramsey says that avoiding Adjustable Rate Mortgages (ARMs), interest-only loans, reverse mortgages, and falling into the myth of keeping a mortgage for tax advantages is a good idea.